Holidaydrills/holidaydrills-java/java-versions-1/java-8/interfaces/interface-static-methods.md

 # Interface - Static Methods

 With Java 8 it is possible to define static methods in interfaces.
+You can find the examples used below in the [holidaydrills-java8 repository](https://github.com/dholde/holidaydrills-Java8/tree/master/src/main/java/com/holidaydrills/interfaces/simpleexample).

 ## How does it work?